-When I very enthusiastically joined Dataiku over 3 years ago, I was full of hope in technology, the startup world, and empowering people with data.
+When I very enthusiastically joined Dataiku over three years ago, I was full of hope in technology, the startup world, and empowering people with data.

 So enthusiastic actually that I decided to share my hope in all things data with the world and launch a newsletter which grew to become Banana Data News.
-At the time, most articles on AI were about how fun machine learning is, and sharing lots of amazing data use cases, and cute dataviz projects.
+At the time, most articles on AI were about how fun machine learning is, amazing data use cases, and cute data visualization projects.
 There were already a few detractors of course, amongst them Elon Musk and Stephen Hawking, but their critiques were still very conceptual.

-And then progressively I started to spot dark clouds.
+Then, I progressively started to spot dark clouds.
 A few articles started coming out that went against the great tech future that I envisioned.
 And then more and more of them came out.

-And while we had been hearing abstract fears of AI for years, what I was starting to see were actual use cases where AI had gone seriously wrong.
-And even use cases where AI had done what it was supposed to and gone terribly wrong.
+While we had been hearing abstract fears of AI for years, what I was starting to see were actual use cases where AI had gone seriously wrong.
+And even use cases where AI had done what it was supposed to and still managed to go terribly wrong.

 See some of my favorite scary AI projects here.

 AI was being used to send the wrong people back to jail, to manipulate people into voting for extremist parties, recognizing homosexuals based on their supposed facial features, or to refuse women jobs.
-And these use cases are showing up more and more often.
+These use cases are showing up more and more often.

-In the same time Dataiku grew from a data science software startup to an “AI” company with 200+ people around the world.
-I mean, it says it right there on the home page - Your Path to Enterprise AI.
+In the same time, Dataiku grew from a data science software startup to an AI company with over 200 people around the world.
+I mean, it says it right there on the home page — Your Path to Enterprise AI.

 And while a few years back people made awkward blank faces when I talked about my job, recently, I’m getting many more shocked faces at the thought that I’m contributing to such destructive technology.

 So how can I live with myself and not fear that I’m enabling people to do more horrible things?
-Well to figure out why I didn’t just quit my job the second I started putting together this article, let’s start by identifying what makes me - and probably you at this point - not trust AI.
+Well, to figure out why I didn’t just quit my job the second I started putting together this article, let’s start by identifying what makes me — and probably you at this point — distrust AI.